sazadeh/NLPProject/README.md

 The final models chosen were: DBOW (due to itès consistently low error rate with the advantage of less memory required) window size of 5 Alpha of 0.025 final Learning rate of 0.0001 <br />

 **Results:**<br />
-The Doc2Vec is a strong methodology for predicting sentiments.However the model has to be chosen carefully and it has to be tuned.
+The Doc2Vec is a strong methodology for predicting sentiments.
+However, the model has to be chosen carefully and it has to be tuned.
 The original papers indicated that a more complex concatenated models had the lowest error rate however we found that the simpler DBOW Model was the same or better.

 ![Screen Shot 2021-04-20 at 7 45 29 PM](https://user-images.githubusercontent.com/81987771/115480324-41b18580-a218-11eb-9bcf-652fc585ab9a.png)